DC Minyan: Balancing egalitarianism and tradition

 In addition to efforts to respect and accommodate egalitarianism, there are also obvious signs of pluralism in terms of the various movements within Judaism.
-So, for example, many of the worshipers use Orthodox prayer books, but others follow in prayer books created by the Conservative movement.
+For example, many of the worshipers use Orthodox prayer books, and others follow in prayer books created by the Conservative movement.
 Similarly, participants follow the Torah reading with various printed editions of chumashim, with commentaries on the readings from the Torah and haftarah (Prophetic readings) that sometimes offer divergent translations and interpretations of the text, depending upon the movement that published the book.